wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/5-logic.md

 The solution architect will need to be able to decide which component of the Power platform is used where in the solution.
 There are no hard or fast rules for this as each of these options have their own pros and cons.

-For instance there are the following limitations/:
+For instance, there are the following limitations/:

 - You cannot trigger Power Automate flows from calculated or rollup columns.
 - Rollup columns are only recalculated every hour.